Copyright, Carter McNamara, MBA, PhD

 - What Are the Best Demand Planning Software Tools for 2019?

-A useful planning technique to ensure consideration of many possible influences is scenario planning, including to consider various external driving forces that could have a strong influence.
+A useful planning technique to ensure consideration of many possible influences is scenario planning, including considering various external driving forces that could have a strong influence.

 Driving Force Impacts for Environmental Scanning in Strategic Planning

-It also might be useful to hire an expert with knowledge about developing the particular product or service.
+It also might be useful to hire an expert with knowledge about developing a particular product or service.